LeaPhant/matrix-appservice-discord/README.md

 ### Planned:
 - [ ] Native Matrix->Discord emoji bridging via bot-owned Discord guilds
-  > Probably only suitable for smaller scale deployments depending on the rate limits
+  > Probably only suitable for smaller scale deployments depending on the rate limits.
-- [ ] Discord->Matrix sticker bridging
+- [ ] Upgrade to Discord.js 14
-- [ ] Discord->Matrix message forwards bridging
+- [ ] Reaction bridging
-  > Proper implementation will require an upgrade to Discord.js 14, I've started working on this but it's kind of a mammoth task.
+  > For Matrix->Discord only one reaction is possible through the Bot user, but better than nothing.

 > [!NOTE]
 > Below follows the original `README.md`